endymion1818/deliciousreverie/content/post/using-css-grid-in-production-today.md

 ```
 Phew!

-This assumes that 1) Your frontend developer is authorised to, and competent at, writing server-side code, 2) you have spare memory to do a lot of counting, 3) you don't mind spurious markup everywhere.
+This assumes that 1) Your frontend developer is authorised to, and competent at, writing server-side code, 2) you don't mond doing a lot of counting, 3) you don't mind spurious markup everywhere.

 This approach is messy, but it works.